lv2/pugl/README.md

  * Support for embedding in native windows, for example as a plugin or component within a larger application that is not based on Pugl.

- * Simple and extensible event-based API that makes dispatching in application or toolkit code easy with minimal boilerplate.
+ * Simple and consistent event-based API that makes dispatching in application or toolkit code easy with minimal boilerplate.

  * Suitable not only for continuously rendering applications like games, but